 - Notarized statement and copy of the signature page of the labor peace agreement for businesses with more than 20 employees

-Once the license is won, the work has only begun.
+Once you have successfully navigated the path for how to get a cannabis dispensary license in California, the work has only begun.
 The next phase is the facility build-out.
 During this time procurement, METRC onboarding, inventory control, advertising and marketing, staff training, and SOP implementation will be the main focus of the operation.

 At Gateway Proven Strategies (GPS), our years of collective experience and expertise have refined our processes, including how to get a California dispensary license.